kaoulaaps/kaoula/tasks.md

 -   [x] Edit/Delete homework
 -   [x] Create the deploy scripts a little bit better with emojis
 -   [] How be an teacher page to apply for it.
+(Will not be worked on right now)
 -   [] Make the learn more page, with info about what **Kaoula** is.
 -   [] Make the footer better with links to different pages like messages or classes
 -   [] Create an guide to host your own kaoula for your school.
 (Mby a video)